CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 ### Slurm
-TODO: Julia, MPI and `srun` in batch jobs, local preferences and Julia's mpiexec function, environment variables, remove srun from MPI examples
+TODO: Julia, MPI and `srun` in batch jobs, local preferences and Julia's mpiexec function, environment variables, remove srun from MPI examples, use Julia to create new processes

 ### Environment variables